AMWA-TV/is-device-configuration/docs/Backup & restore.md

 - the backup dataSet
 - a boolean `recurse` argument (set to `true` for validating the whole device model)
-- a boolean `allowPartial` argument.
-This allows clients to control if the device should still perform a partial restore when some role paths fail validation (only the role paths which have been validated successfully are restored)
+- a boolean `allowIncomplete` argument.
+This allows clients to control if the device should perform an incomplete restore when some role paths fail validation (only the role paths which have been validated successfully are restored)

 | ![Restoring a full backup](images/restoring-full-backup.png) |
 |:--:|